hai-vr/documentation/docs/products/prefabulous/universal/haixt-generate-blendshapes-for-face-tracking-extensions.md

 - Add a "PA-H HaiXT Generate Blendshapes for Face Tracking Extensions" component anywhere in your avatar.
 - Choose which blendshapes close the eyes with a smiling shape.

-You will need to add a [HaiXT Face Tracking Extensions](./haixt-face-tracking-extensions) component to create the animator layers.
+On the VRChat platform, you will need to add a [HaiXT Face Tracking Extensions](../vrchat/haixt-face-tracking-extensions) component to create the animator layers.

 <video controls autostart="false">
 <source src={require('../img/yMoiPf8x3S.mp4').default}/>